navrudh/LearningTransferableTrajectoryRepresentations/README.md

 ---

-## Important Files:
+## Important Packages:

-### Running Trajectory2vec Similarity Experiments

-- preprocessing/taxi_trajectory_data_trajectory2vec.py
-- experiments/baseline_trajectory2vec.py
-- experiments/save_query_results.py
+- preprocessing (data generation)
-- experiments/experiment_subtrajectories.py (to get experiment numbers)
+- baselines (pardon the misnomer - this package contains training scripts for all the models)
+- experiments (scripts to run our experiments)